MSIborisyeltsin/Ausdaman/README-en.md

 ### TODO
 - The mod needs to be localized in English
+- It is necessary to create a relief

 ### Support
 ❤️ You can support this ambitious project with a star or by inviting friends.
 You can also suggest your ideas